awsdocs/nice-dcv-admin-guide/doc_source/servers.md

 | Stereo 2\.0 audio recording | ✓ | ✗ |
 | [Touchscreen support](enable-stylus.md) | ✓ \(Windows 8 and Server 2012 and later\) | ✓ |
 | [Stylus support](enable-stylus.md) | ✓ \(Windows 10 and Server 2019 \) | ✓ |

+For more information about the NICE DCV Client features, see [ NICE DCV Client features](https://docs.aws.amazon.com/dcv/latest/userguide/client.html#client-features) in the *NICE DCV User Guide*\.